Meaning and Concept

 “A plan is a trap laid to capture the future.”Allen

 The main characteristics or nature of planning is given below:

 Planning is an intellectual process of thinking in advance.
 It is a process of deciding the future on the series of events to follow.
 It is a process where a number of steps are to be taken to decide the future course of action.
 Managers or executives have to consider various courses of action, achieve the desired goals, go in details of the pros and cons of every course of action and then finally decide what course of action may suit them best.

 2. Planning Contributes to the Objectives

-Planning precedes other functions in the management process.
+Planning is the primary function of management.
+It precedes other functions in the management process.
 Certainly, setting of goals to be achieved and lines of action to be followed precedes the organization, direction, supervision and control.
-No doubt, planning precedes other functions of management.
+No doubt, it precedes other functions of management.
 It is primary requisite before other managerial functions step in.
 But all functions are inter-connected.
 It is mixed in all managerial functions but there too it gets precedence.
 It thus gets primary everywhere.